Facebook Raffle Rules Template: A Step-by-Step Guide

 The simplest method to ask people for their permission is to include an opt-in checkbox on your raffle’s entry form that allows them to choose to give you their permission.

 In a nutshell, this says that you can’t ask raffle entrants to tag themselves (or their friends) in a photo that they are not present in.
 This provision is in place to stop people from spamming their friends’ Newsfeeds with erroneous content.

 Facebook Raffle Rules Template

 We’ve created an easy fill-in-the-blank template to help you create your Facebook Raffle rules.
-Keep in mind that this is just a guide, and you need to use a lawyer to make sure your rules comply with all applicable laws.
+Keep in mind that this is just a guide, and you should consult a legal professional to make sure your rules comply with all applicable laws.

-This template is based off of a number of past Facebook raffles done by large companies and small ones - generally in North America.
+This template is based on a number of past Facebook raffles done by large companies and small ones - generally in North America.
 There may also be local regulations that this template does not discuss, but it’s a good place to begin.